vonkanehoffen/wix-style-react/docs/FAQ/README.md

 #### Components do not have styling in the first render of Server-Side-Rendering (SSR)

-Components that use Stylable may not recieve their styling on the first render (while other components styled with Css-Modules are working fine).
+Components that use Stylable may not receive their styling on the first render (while other components styled with Css-Modules are working fine).
 In that case it means that your Stylable configuration with Yoshi is set to inject styling tags to the header of the html document.
-You need to change the config in order for the styling to be bundled as a seperate css, like css-modules.
+You need to change the config in order for the styling to be bundled as a separate css, like css-modules.

 Steps to fix it:
 1. inside your package.json modify the config inside yoshi part like this: